mapbox/tippecanoe/README.md

  * `-d` _detail_ or `--full-detail=`_detail_: Detail at max zoom level (default 12, for tile resolution of 2^12=4096)
  * `-D` _detail_ or `--low-detail=`_detail_: Detail at lower zoom levels (default 12, for tile resolution of 2^12=4096)
  * `-m` _detail_ or `--minimum-detail=`_detail_: Minimum detail that it will try if tiles are too big at regular detail (default 7)
+ * `--extra-detail=`_detail_: Generate tiles with even more detail than the "full" detail at the max zoom level, to maximize location precision.
+These tiles may not work with some rendering software that internally limits detail to 12 or 13.
+The extra detail does not affect the choice of maxzoom guessing, the amount of simplification, or the "tiny polygon" threshold as `--full-detail` does.
+The tiles should look the same as they did without it, except that they will be more precise when overzoomed.

 All internal math is done in terms of a 32-bit tile coordinate system, so 1/(2^32) of the size of Earth, or about 1cm, is the smallest distinguishable distance.
 If _maxzoom_ + _detail_ > 32, no additional